-How do I order a Group B Strep Test Kit?
+How do I order a Strep B Test Kit?

-When should I do the Group B Strep test?
+When should I take the Group B Strep test?

-The recommended time for sample taking is 35 – 37 weeks.
-This should give you time to get the results back before your little one arrives!
+- The recommended time for taking the test is between 35 – 37 weeks of pregnancy This should give you time to get the results back before your little one arrives!

 How much do you charge for the Group B Strep test kit?